devcontainers/spec/README.md

 # Development Containers

-This repository is for issues to shape the direction of development containers and the development container CLI.
+This repository is for the Development Container Specification.

 A development container allows you to use a Docker container as a full-featured development environment.
 It can be used to run an application, to separate tools, libraries, or runtimes needed for working with a codebase, and to aid in continuous integration and testing.